Chapter 2

 A New Life for Hannah and Isaac Gadman

-By early 1829, Hannah’s circumstances improved.
-The Female Factory, notorious as a “marriage market,” became the unlikely setting for a significant change in her life.
-Governor Ralph Darling encouraged convict marriages by offering married men an additional day of self-employment per week.
-In this context, Hannah met Isaac Gadman (also recorded as Gladman), a stonemason transported to the colony in 1815.
-Isaac was 55 years old, and Hannah was 35.
-On February 2, 1829, Hannah and Isaac were married by the Reverend Samuel Marsden at St. John’s Church of England.
-This union offered Hannah companionship and a measure of stability, as Isaac became both her husband and a stepfather to young Thomas.
+By early 1829, Hannah’s circumstances had improved.
+The Parramatta Female Factory—long known as a “marriage market” within the colony—became the unlikely setting for a new chapter in her life.
+Governor Ralph Darling had encouraged such unions by granting married convicts an extra day each week for self-employment, an incentive designed to promote stability and order among the emancipated and ticket-of-leave population.
+It was in this context that Hannah met Isaac Gadman (also recorded as Gladman), a stonemason transported to the colony in 1815 aboard the Baring.
+At the time of their marriage, Isaac was 55 years old and Hannah was 35.
+The couple were married on 2 February 1829 by the Reverend Samuel Marsden at St John’s Church of England, Parramatta.
+Marsden, a central figure in the colony’s religious and social life, often officiated convict marriages as part of the broader effort to instil discipline through domestic order.
+This union offered Hannah companionship and a measure of security.
+Isaac became both her husband and the stepfather to her young son.

 The Sydney Herald NSW Thursday 12 March 1835